google/neuroglancer/docs/user-guide/voxel_annotation.rst

 - Only 3D volumes are supported (2D volumes are not).
 - Float32 data type is not supported.
-- Multi-resolution datasets must have a strict many-to-one hierarchy (i.e. each child chunk can have at most one parent).
-Unaligned hierarchies are not supported.
+- Multi-resolution datasets must have a strict many-to-one hierarchy.
+See `About multi-resolution datasets`_ for more details.

 The first time you attempt a drawing operation (like a brush stroke) after enabling writing, a confirmation dialog will appear.
 Note that this initial operation will be canceled; you can resume drawing once you have confirmed.